CyberShadow/btdu/README.md

 | Canonical | 1M | 0  |
 | Exclusive | 0  | 0  |
 | Shared    | 1M | 1M |

+The sizes for directories are the sum of sizes of their children.

 License
 -------